 - In Piers Anthony's Incarnations of Immortality series book "And Eternity," the Incarnation of God is neutral to the rest of Creation, not because he doesn't care, but because he is so enamored by the perfection of his image that he can't stop looking at himself.
 This becomes so bad, that when the other Incarnations select another (actually three individuals)(Fridge Brilliance), to become the Incarnation of Good, he doesn't even notice he's lost the title.

 - Supernatural: God abandoned Heaven and the rest of creation shortly after building the universe, to the point that he didn't even intervene when the Angels released Lucifer and ignited the Apocalypse in his name; when he finally does return to deal with the fight against his opposite Amara, he explains that he thought being a "helicopter parent" was detrimental to his children.
-However, it's revealed even later to be a bold-faced lie: God never stopped influencing reality, he's just become better at hiding it.
+However, it's revealed even later to be a bald-faced lie: God never stopped influencing reality, he's just become better at hiding it.
 Also, he's evil.

 - The general belief of Deism: God created the universe, but is merely a passive observer and isn't interested in being in charge of it.